Have you completed a booking? Congratulations! Here's what is next.

 Becoming a fitness leader is a growing career for many, as nearly anyone can post videos, tips, and tricks with the hope of attracting a following.
 However, the most successful fitness leaders have built their following slowly and diligently, building trust that the information they provide is going to help the individuals putting in the work.
 So, how did they do it?
-Well, they have a few habits in common.
+Well, they have a few habits in common - and owning a gym is not one of them.

 We decided to look at two very prominent figures in the fitness industry to find out what these habits are: Ben Bergeron and Laurie Christine King.